 What to Use This Plunger for: Toilets, sinks, and tubs.

 When using a standard cup plunger, start by covering the overflow drain, if there is one, with a wet towel.
 Doing so prevents air from escaping and decreasing the suction power.
 While you’re at it, it’s a good idea to seal off any nearby drains in sinks or tubs to ensure better results.
 To further improve the plunger’s suction power, create a tighter seal by lining the rim of the cup with a small amount of petroleum jelly.

 Next, place the rubber bell securely over the sink or shower drain and completely submerge the bell in the standing water.
 Plunging can get messy, so if there is too much water, scoop out the excess into a nearby bucket in order to minimize cleanup.
 Push down on the handle—gently at first—forcing the air out.
 Then continue plunging with quick and deliberate thrusts, directing the pressure down the drain without lifting the plunger enough to break the seal.
 Continue this action for approximately 20 seconds.
 When you pull the plunger away, the clog should be cleared.

 If your efforts are still unsuccessful, call the experts at Augerpros Plumbing & Drain at 214-206-6580.
-We will get your clog undone quickly and economically so you can go about your life with a smile:) Free Estimates.
+We will get your clog undone quickly and economically so you can go about your life with a smile:) Free Phone consultations.